ElectroCubic/Multi-Agent-Pathfinding-Sim/README.md

 8) [Contributors](#Contributors)

 ## Key Features:
-- A*-based pathfinding for each agent
+- A* based pathfinding for each agent
 - Parallelized execution using Python’s multiprocessing
 - Configurable grid size and number of agents
 - Agents move orthogonally (4-ways) in a 2D grid space.